gustavoluvizotto/cert-validator/README.md

 ## Description
 This program validates X.509 certificate chains using the ```crypto/x509``` Go package.
-It can validate chains using different root stores such as the CCADB TLS/SSL and s/MIME root CA certificates [1], Microsoft root store (available from CCADB resources [1]), Google services root store [2], Apple trust store [3], and optionally a custom root CA certificates file given by the user.
+It can validate chains using different root stores such as the CCADB TLS/SSL and s/MIME root CA certificates [1], Microsoft root store **TODO**, Google services root store [2], Apple trust store [3], and optionally a custom root CA certificates file given by the user.
 All the root stores are downloaded on the fly and used to validate the chains, so we always use the latest version of the root stores.
 According to Mozilla, "an application that uses a root store for a purpose other than what the store was created for has a critical security vulnerability.
 This is no different from failing to validate a certificate at all" [4].